Rear Derailleur — Advanced Troubleshooting

 The rear derailleur is attached to the frame with a hanger.
 These are commonly aluminum but may also be steel.
 Crashing or throwing the bike down on the right side can bend this hanger.
 Once bent, the derailleurs and pulleys are not going to align with the sprockets.
 Sight from behind the bike and see if the hanger looks parallel to the wheel and sprockets.

-It is possible to both check and repair the hanger with a derailleur hanger alignment tool, such as the DAG-2.2.
+It is possible to both check and repair the hanger with a derailleur hanger alignment tool, such as the DAG-2.2 or DAG-3.
 See how to correct this in our Rear Derailleur Hanger Alignment article.

 Drivetrains work best when designed together, so all the parts are in harmony.
 But as components get replaced, it can happen that components do not work well together.
 An obvious example is using a SRAM shifter in the 1:1 mode with a Shimano rear derailleur.
 The required cable is different between the two, and there is no adjustment to make them the same.